Suggest a Songfact / Artistfact

 The Scaffold were a group formed in Liverpool, England by comic John Gorman, poet Roger McGough and Mike McGear, who was later revealed to be Paul McCartney's younger brother.
 They specialized in comic songs, such as this one, which was their only UK chart-topper.
 Scaffold achieved two other Top 10 hits "Thank U Very Much" and "Liverpool Lou."

-This was based on a bawdy Folk song "The Ballad of Lydia Pinkham," which was traditionally sung in changing rooms by rugby teams after matches.
+This was based on a bawdy folk song called "The Ballad of Lydia Pinkham," which was traditionally sung in changing rooms by rugby teams after matches.
 The trio wrote new lyrics for the tune; "Jennifer Eccles and her terrible freckles" were added because Graham Nash joined them in the studios at Abbey Road to contribute some backing vocals and the lyric alluded to Nash's band, The Hollies', hit "Jennifer Eccles

 ."
 The verse about "Mr Frears and his sticky-out ears" related to film director Stephen Frears who in his younger days nearly destroyed the trio's career with his inept directing of their comedy pieces during a tour.
 Scaffold extracted revenge by writing about his "sticky-out ears."
 Frears went on to have a successful career, which included two Oscar nominations for Best Director, (1990 The Grifters